DiBarrera/terminal-usage/README.md

 # Terminal-Usage
-This repo works as a compilation of tips &#38 tricks on the use of the Terminal.
+This repo works as a compilation of tips <and> tricks on the use of the Terminal.

 ## Essential skills acquired